stlartworks/stlartworks.github.io/_programs/videography.md

 ---
 layout: programs
+status: current

-title: Videography
+title: Boomerang Press
+discipline: Film Production
 featureImg: video-production-003.jpg

 season:
 teaching-organization: ArtWorks Teaching
 artists:
-    - Hannah Montford
+  - Adam Hogan
-    - Kelsey Wiskirchen
+  - Laura Hogan
 sponsors:
 ---

-Apprentices will be given the support they need to become active storytellers and historians.
-Under the guidance of two film professionals, youth are taught documentary filmmaking techniques using an approach that emphasizes direct observation and personal experience.

-## Commissioned by:
-ArtWorks

-## Artist(s):
-- Hannah Montford
-- Kelsey Wiskirchen
+Apprentices will partner with youth from the Contemporary Art Museum’s New Art in the Neighborhood program.
+Together they will produce and film short videos celebrating the dreams of the youth and the rich history of the organizations.
+They will learn how to become active storytellers and historians.